-Man With Autism Disappears With His 2 Children In Central Pa.
+Police: Father With Autism, 2 Children Located After Disappearing In Central Pa.

 CARLISLE, Pa.
-(KDKA) — Police in Central Pennsylvania are searching for a missing man with autism who they say has disappeared with his two young children.
+(KDKA) — Police in Central Pennsylvania say a missing man with autism and his two young children have been found.

-According to Carlisle Police, 26-year-old Cody Combs was last heard from around 5:50 p.m.
+According to Carlisle Police, 26-year-old Cody Combs and his kids, Acacia and Tate, were located safe.

+Combs was last heard from around 5:50 p.m.
 Saturday.

 He left his home along Pine Road with his two children around 2 p.m. the same day.